 Welcome people of all abilities to our Parks, Recreation, Culture and Facilities programs and services.

-Commit to Diversity, Equity and Inclusion (DEI)– an overarching Business Plan Priority focusing on initiatives to build an equitable and inclusive society for all.
+Commit to Equity, Diversity and Inclusion (EDI)– an overarching Business Plan Priority focusing on initiatives to build an equitable and inclusive society for all.

 From planning and regulation to implementation, accessibility is and will continue to be at the heart of the services we provide.